-In today's world, keep in mind that the money you have saved and invested will be earning income until you withdraw it.
-Part of solving your retirement mystery will be deciding how to handle your retirement money, including continual investing, throughout your lifetime.
-Your tax situation, both federal and state, may not be so clear.
-You need to plan a withdrawal strategy so you
+In today's

+world, keep in mind

+that the money you have

+saved and invested will

+be earning income until

+you withdraw it.
+Part of solving your

+retirement mystery will be deciding how to handle your

+retirement money, including continual investing, throughout

+your life.
+Your tax situation, both federal and state, may not be

-"Part of solving your retirement mystery is deciding how to handle your retirement money." pay less tax on money you take out of your retirement account and continue to grow the money you leave in.
+so clear.
+You need to plan a withdrawal strategy so you pay less tax on money you take out of your retirement account and continue to grow the money you leave in.
 A qualified tax adviser can help here.